ChristiaanBoe/TINA/README.md

 ----------------------------------------------------------------------------------
 # Contact
-You can contact me using the following email: c.boerkamp@tudelft.nl
+You can contact me using the following email: christiaanboerkamp@vlvtechnology.com

 ----------------------------------------------------------------------------------
 # Publications